 The Court of directors was empowered to constitute a new Presidency.
 The court of Directors, by the Act also could alter the boundaries of the existing states and incorporate the newly acquired state.
 This provision was made to create a separate Lieutenant Governorship for Punjab in the year 1859.
 The Act also empowered the crown to appoint a Law commission in England to examine the reports and the drafts of the Indian law commission.

 The Charter Act of 1853 was a compromise between 2 conflicting views.
 Those who favoured the retentions of the Company's territorial authority were satisfied by the provisions of the Charter Act of 1853.

-The charter Act of 1853 was a compromise between the two conflicting views.
-Those who favored the retentions of the Company`s territorial authority were satisfied bys the provisions of the charter Act of 1853.
 The newly formed Legislative council threatened to alter the whole structures of the Indian government.
 Thus the Legislative Council denied the provisions made by the Charter Acts of 1853.
 The glaring defect of the Charters Act of 1853 was the continued exclusion of the people of the land with the work of legislation.
-However the charter act of 1853, strengthen the oppressive policy of the British Government in India.
+However, the Charter Act of 1853 strengthened the oppressive policy of the British Government in India.

 The Charter Act of 1853 indicated clearly that the rule of the Company was not going to last for a long time.
 With the power and influence of the Company were curtailed, the British Crown could nominate 6 directors.
 The Charter Act of 1853 further marks the beginning of the Parliamentary system in India because of the key feature that Legislative Council was clearly distinguished from the Executive Council.
 The Governor General was relieved of the administrative duties of Bengal and instead worked for the Government of India.